-You may seek dispute resolution services by contacting the Office of Government Information Services (OGIS).
-The contact information for OGIS is as follows: Office of Government Information Services, National Archives and Records Administration, 8601 Adelphi Road-OGIS, College Park, Maryland 20740-6001, e-mail at ogis@nara.gov; telephone at 202-741-5770; toll free at 1-877-684-6448; or facsimile at 202-741-5769.
-Alternatively, you may contact the FBI's FOIA Public Liaison by emailing foipaquestions@fbi.gov.
-If you submit your dispute resolution correspondence by email, the subject heading should clearly state "Dispute Resolution Services."
+You may seek dispute resolution services by emailing the FBI's FOIA Public Liaison at foipaquestions@fbi.gov.
+The subject heading should clearly state "Dispute Resolution Services."
 Please also cite the FOIPA Request Number assigned to your request so it may be easily identified.
+You may also contact the Office of Government Information Services (OGIS).
+The contact information for OGIS is as follows: Office of Government Information Administration, 8601 Adelphi Road-OGIS, College Park, Maryland 20740-6001, e-mail at ogis@nara.gov; telephone at 202-741-5770; toll free at 1-877-684-6448; or facsimile at 202-741-5769.

-Sincerely.
+Sincerely,